Home » Records » World's Tallest Geyser

 Eruptions at Steamboat Geyser are rare and usually small in size.
 The typical eruption reaches a height of 40 feet or less.
 It also erupts infrequently and on an unpredictable schedule.
-There have been 167 recorded eruptions since 1878, with an eruption interval that ranges between four days and fifty years.
+There have been less than 200 recorded eruptions since 1878, with an eruption interval that ranges between four days and fifty years.

 Because of the infrequent and irregular eruption schedule, careful measurements have not been made of most eruptions.
+Some eruptions have been seen by only a few people and some have occured at night.
 Their heights have been estimated from the descriptions of witnesses and from rare photographs and videos.

 Steamboat Geyser - Steam Phase: Photograph of the steam phase of an eruption at Steamboat Geyser of Yellowstone National Park.
 National Park Service photo.

 Major eruptions at Steamboat Geyser begin with water jets from two vents followed by a major blast from the main vent that reaches heights of between 300 and 400 feet.
 In addition to mineral-rich steam and water, eruptions produce large volumes of mud, sand, and rocks.
 Up to 700 cubic feet of debris can be produced from a single major eruption.
 Trees near the geyser have been broken by falling debris, and their trunks have been undermined by torrents of runoff water.

 The water phase of a major eruption can last for up to 40 minutes.
 Then the geyser continues with a roaring steam phase that can last between several hours and a few days.